-Most high-pivot setups will require a longer chain due to the extended routing required, and therefore a more spendy outlay when it comes to replacement.
+Most high-pivot setups will need a longer chain due to the extended routing required, and therefore are a more spendy outlay when it comes to replacement.

 Sticking with the theme of maintenance, the idler pulley is another component that will wear through use, and you’ll need to factor in replacing that, too.

 An idler may also be harder to source because they’re often brand-specific, unlike more commonplace chains, cassettes and chainrings.